Man's best friend: Origins

-Attorney George Graham Vest

-In 1870 Warrensburg, Missouri, George Graham Vest represented a farmer suing for damages after his dog, Old Drum, had been shot and killed.
+In 1870, in Warrensburg, Missouri, George Graham Vest represented a farmer suing for damages after his dog, Old Drum, had been shot and killed.
 During the trial, Vest stated that he would "win the case or apologize to every dog in Missouri."

-Vest's closing argument to the jury made no reference to any of the testimony offered during the trial, and instead offered a eulogy of sorts.
-Vest's "Eulogy of the Dog" is one of the most enduring passages of purple prose in American courtroom history (only a partial transcript has survived):
+His closing argument to the jury made no reference to any of the testimony offered during the trial, and instead offered a eulogy of sorts.
+Vest's "Eulogy of the Dog" is one of the most enduring passages of purple prose in American courtroom history (only a partial transcript has survived).
+It began:

 Vest won the case (the jury awarded $50 to the dog's owner) and also won its appeal to the Missouri Supreme Court.

-In 1958, a statue of Old Drum was erected on the Johnson County Courthouse lawn containing a summation of Vest's closing speech, “A man’s best friend is his dog.”
+In 1958, a statue of Old Drum was erected on the Johnson County Courthouse lawn containing a summation of Vest's closing speech, "A man's best friend is his dog."

-As well, a bust of the dog resides in the Missouri Supreme Court building in Jefferson City, Missouri.

-Voltaire

-Much earlier, however, Voltaire had written in his Dictionnaire philosophique of 1764: